AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - Optimizing with space and time.
   - What is the best conceivable runtime?
 - Optimizing with DIY
   - Forget the computer stuff.
 Use a large and generic example and try to solve it intuitively
+### Wait until you're ready to code.
+- I understand the basic gist of what I'm going to write is not enough.
+- Some candidates rush into code when they don't fully understand what they're going to do.
+This causes a lot of mistakes.
+Make sure you know exactly what the steps are.